Newsletter

 2020 Water Quality Initiative

-The Milwaukee Metropolitan Sewerage District (MMSD) is a regional government agency that provides water reclamation and flood management services for about 1.1 million people in 28 communities in the Greater Milwaukee Area.
+The Milwaukee Metropolitan Sewerage District (MMSD) is a regional government agency that provides water reclamation and flood management services for over 1 million people in 29 communities in the Greater Milwaukee Area.

 Protecting public health and the drinking water supply for millions of people takes the expertise of hundreds of specially skilled and dedicated employees.

-MMSD is highly regarded nationally as a leader in wastewater treatment, flood management, and green infrastructure.
+MMSD is a national leader in wastewater treatment, flood management, and green infrastructure.

-A recipient of the U.S. Water Prize and many other awards, we are most proud of our record of 98.4%, since 1994, for capturing and cleaning wastewater from 28 communities in a 411 square mile area.
+A recipient of the U.S. Water Prize and many other awards, we are most proud of our record of 98.6% since 1994 for capturing and cleaning wastewater from 29 communities in a 423-square-mile area.
 Many metropolitan areas struggle to capture and clean the national goal of 85% of all the rain and wastewater that enters their sewer systems.

 MMSD envisions a healthier, cleaner, resilient region.